Best Raspberry Pi Accessories Android Central 2020

 This full-color 800x480 display is perfect for any project that is suited for a touchscreen rather than a keyboard and mouse.
 Everything you need to install is included including all the cables and standoffs to attach to your Pi board.

-Plug this infra-red camera directly into your Raspberry Pi and roll your own security or surveillance solution.
-Or use it in normal mode and have a good, dependable all-around camera.
+Plug this infrared camera directly into your Raspberry Pi and roll your own security or surveillance solution.
+You can also use it in normal mode and have a good, dependable, all-around camera.

 This Sense HAT board from Raspberry Pi includes a myriad of sensors, allowing you to track pressure, orientation, and even humidity.
 Originally, this board was designed to launch and be used on the International Space Station, and now you can have it attached to your own Raspberry Pi.
 The company has even created a dedicated library with easy access to everything you can do.